HankelBao/control_sandbox/README.md

 ## Clone repo

 First, clone the repository on your local machine.
-Please ensure you pull the submodule, as well.
+Please ensure you pull the submodules, as well.
 If you are using a terminal (all of this information is only relevant if you're working on the command line), run this command:
 ```
 git clone --recursive https://github.com/WisconsinAutonomous/control_sandbox.git && cd control_sandbox
 ```